cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 Create a New Project
 ====================

-The fastest way to create a new project is to call the project tool with the name of the new project and a brief project description as arguments:
+The fastest way to create a new project is to call ``basisproject`` with the name of the new project and a brief project description as arguments:

 .. code-block:: bash